Reviewed by: Brandon Brown

 Selling your home is stressful.
 The relief you feel when a potential buyer finally makes a reasonable offer to purchase your house is like crossing the finish line of a big race—you can now enjoy a nice, long exhale.
 Unfortunately, this feeling can be fleeting.

-This contingency period indicates that there are criteria that need to be met before you, the home seller, can give the new home buyer the keys.1 Let’s break this down:
+So, what does contingent mean in real estate?
+Put, simply the contingency period indicates that there are criteria that need to be met before you, the home seller, can give the new home buyer the keys.1 Let’s break this down:

 - The traditional home-selling process